BurkovBA/BurkovBA.github.io/content/blog/2021-06-20-1/index.md

 t-Student's distribution can be helpful for estimation of confidence intervals (see wikipedia [1](https://en.wikipedia.org/wiki/Student%27s_t-distribution#Confidence_intervals) and [2](https://en.wikipedia.org/wiki/Normal_distribution#Confidence_intervals)) for the estimate of the mean.

-Suppose that we need to calculate the range of reasonably probably values of mean $\hat{\mu}$ of our normal distribution.
+Suppose that we need to calculate the range of reasonably probably values of mean $\bar{\mu}$ of our normal distribution.

 Pick a value A that corresponds to the probability level of 90% or 95% of t-Student distribution: p(-A < T < A) = 0.9.
 Using this level A we can calculate the confidence interval for $\mu$: